Liberty of London Framed Art

 - 2 min read

 You may know that I'm a Liberty of London fan.
-I love the old building, I'm fascinated with their florals, and I really want to travel there someday.
+I love the old building, I'm fascinated with their floral textiles, and I really want to travel there someday.
 I saw their 150th Anniversary Tote this year and I was obsessed with it.
 I would have loved to frame it and hang it in my studio, but it was out of stock so I searched for other options.
-I came across this Tea Towel print of a hand sewn project by In Stitch You and just loved how unique it is!
+I came across this Tea Towel print of a hand sewn project by In Stitch You and I just love how unique it is!
 I had actually come across Harriet's work on social media before and love the story behind her art.
-The idea of the collaboration and another sewist
+The idea of the collaboration and another sewist making this art was perfect.

 I purchased a pack of 1/16 in Screw Eyes to use on the frame.

 Then I carefully measured and marked where to put each screw.
 Starting at 1" from the edges I put a screw every 2".
 This was absolutely tedious, and my husband tried to help with a few different tools, but the screws were just so small pliers were the only thing that worked.
+50 screws total on here.

 Once the screws were all installed I used an 8wt thread to string the towel to the frame.
 I went back and forth catching the towel and every other screw, then I worked backwards catching the remaining screws to create a fun overlapped look to the string.